-For example, when you run the Artix-Actional SOAP over JMS demo, the Actional Server Administration Console displays the server queues and agent nodes.
-Invocations are displayed as arrows flowing to and from the queues.
+For example, when you run the Artix-Actional SOAP over HTTP demo, the Actional Server Administration Console displays the agent nodes.
+Invocations are displayed as arrows flowing to and from the node.
 For details on how to run this demo, see the readme.txt file in the following directory:

-ArtixInstallDir/cxx java/samples/advanced/management/monitoring/actional jms handler
+ArtixInstallDir/samples/advanced/management/actional/soap_over_http